Qqwy/JS-CoinStackBar/README.md

 A customizable vertical progress bar in the shape of a stack of coins.

+This project was mainly created to be used on Bitcoin-themed web sites, but can of course be used on any web site that likes coins or stacks of other small objects.

+This project took quite some effort to complete.
+If you want to help me out, consider donating a few Bitcoincents to: **1Cg76Ft1Juhorwxs1HV8ER7D3rpvPpq9yF**

 #Features
 - Coins with random displacement from center, making it look stacked by hand.
 - All settings are easily changed/adpted to your own coin image